 We’ve included brands that use mostly natural materials as well as those that use synthetics, provided the companies don’t add fire retardant chemicals to their mats.

 - All-in-one nap mats have enough padding to be used directly on the floor, while still being pretty comfy for your little one.
-These “all in ones” have attached bedding and pillows, and generally roll up so you can carry it back and forth between home and preschool for washes.
+These “all in ones” have attached bedding and pillows, and generally roll up so you can carry it back and forth between home and preschool for gentle cycle washes.

 - Sleeping pads provide a lot of cushioning, but they don’t come with bedding.
 You’ll still need to add a pillow, blanket and sheet to use in conjunction with the sleeping pad.